csaq5507/UIBK-703602-Compiler-Construction/README.md

 If you have questions or want to know more about a certain topic, I am always glad to help.
 You can find me in room 2W05 of the ICT building.

-You can also contact me by email, just be sure to send it from your university account.
+You can also contact me by email, please use the following link and *append* to the subject.
-Please keep your email informal and include the course number in the subject.
+Send the email from your university account, it may be discarded otherwise.

 :email: [send email](mailto:alexander.hirsch@uibk.ac.at?subject=703602%20-%20)